A Treatise on Differential Geometry and its role in Relativity Theory: Geometrical characterization of different types of space-time models

 Now in the special co-ordinate system if we define a time-like vector field $K^{\mu}= \delta _{0}^{\mu}$ , then

 As the last equation is a tensor equation so it holds in any other co-ordinate system and hence $K^{\mu}$ is Killing vector field of the space-time.
-Thus, a space-time is said to be stationary if $\exists$ a time-like Killing vector field.\\\\ {\bf Example:} The space-time described by the metric
+Thus, a space-time is said to be stationary if $\exists$ a time-like Killing vector field.\\